lsst-tstn/tstn-020/index.rst

 - ``url`` contains a URL indicating how the CSC retrieves its settings.
 It will start with "file:" if it is a local clone of a git repo, or the standard URL, if a database.

-- ``version`` contains the version information about the local configuration repository or database and is primarily for :ref:`traceability.
-Details are discussed below <section-configuration-interaction-traceability>`.
+- ``version`` contains the version information about the local configuration repository or database and is primarily for traceability.
+Details are discussed :ref:`below <section-configuration-interaction-traceability>`.

 The configuration repository or database may contain any number of different configurations with different labels.